-The Board has determined in consultation with the Employers that the Employers will pay contributions as shown in the recovery plan and schedule of contributions (attached as appendices 10 and 11).
+The Board has determined in consultation with the Employers that the Employers will pay contributions as shown in the recovery plan and schedule of contributions (attached as Appendices 11 and 12).

-The projected funding levels three years after the valuation date are shown in table 8.
+The projected funding levels three years after the valuation date are shown in Table 8.
 These projections are on the basis that:

-- contributions are paid as set out in the schedule of contributions; - future experience is in line with the assumptions set out in the statement of funding principles; and - there is no change in the annuity market
+- contributions are paid as set out in the schedule of contributions; - future experience is in line with the assumptions set out in the statement of funding principles; - investment returns in each section are in line with the assumptions underlying the technical provisions for that section; - the PB Classic bonus policy is such that bonuses are not anticipated to be granted at 1 January 2021 and 1 January 2022; and - there is no change in the annuity market